o-hill/progress/README.md

 writer.write(losses) # losses should be a numpy array here.
 ```

+The `losses` array needs to be the same size as the `cols` list provided above - that is, you need to provide
+a measure for each loss at each iteration of training.

 You can also query the writer for the average loss over the last ten iterations:

 ```python